Back to Blog

 The future of market abuse regulations in the UK

-Looking to the future implementation of UK MAR and the governance of market abuse, it seems that the FCA intends to follow a course that will be very recognisable.
-Their website suggests that “UK MAR aims to increase market integrity and investor protection, enhancing the attractiveness of securities markets for capital raising” – which is strikingly similar to the statement they made at the inception of EU MAR in 2016.
+The implementation of UK MAR and the governance of market abuse by the FCA has followed a very recognisable path in recent years.
+Upon its launch, the FCA website stated that “UK MAR aims to increase market integrity and investor protection, enhancing the attractiveness of securities markets for capital raising” – which is strikingly similar to the statement they made at the inception of EU MAR in 2016.
 It seems, as far as the regulator is concerned, that business as usual is the order of the day for market abuse regulation.

 Staying compliant under UK MAR